• Skip to primary navigation

 • Serve it as a dip with crusty bread, focaccia, or breadsticks.

-• Incorporate it into layers of lasagna for a unique twist.
+• Incorporate it into lasagna layers for a unique twist.

 • Mix with breadcrumbs and stuff into mushrooms for a tasty appetizer.